symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     <h2>Example</h2>

-Dan announces an aggregate complete transaction that merges two transfer transactions, so Alice and Bob will receive the mosaics at the same time.
+Dan announces an aggregate complete transaction that merges two transfer transactions.
+Alice and Bob will receive the mosaics at the same time.

 .. figure:: ../resources/images/guides-transactions-sending-payouts.png
     :align: center